Veera

 In our research we join together different national and local population registers and social and health care client and patient registers in order to analyse homelessness longitudinally.
 Our analysis focuses especially on changes in housing pathways and major life events preceding, during and after homelessness periods.

-In our other research projects we analyse also for example the intersection between homelessness and child protection after care in the Nordic Context.
+In our other research projects we analyse also for example the intersection between homelessness and child protection after care in the Nordic Context, and develop methods for counting and monitoring homelessness.